As Fall progresses and tomato season comes to an end you can use these tips to learn how to ripen green tomatoes.

-Store your Tomatoes 1 layer deep
+3. Store your Tomatoes 1 layer deep

-After about a week of being indoors put all your green tomatoes in open boxes (or just on a table top) only one layer deep.
+After about a week of being indoors put all your green tomatoes in open boxes (or just on a tabletop) only one layer deep.
 Again this keeps the ripening from spreading too quickly.
 Keep your tomatoes in a very cool spot.
 We like to keep ours in the garage where it is cold all winter but never freezes.

-Pull any ripening tomatoes out of your boxes
+4. Pull any ripening tomatoes out of your boxes

 As the tomatoes start to ripen separate the ripening fruit from the green.
 Check your tomatoes often and any time you see one that is ripening, pull it out of the box.
 We have found that if we do this we get a nice slow ripening process over the course of a couple of months.
-If you leave the tomatoes that are turning red in the box with your green ones that ripening will quickly spread though the whole box.
+If you leave the tomatoes that are turning red in the box with your green ones that ripening will quickly spread through the whole box.
 Pulling the ripening tomatoes out slows down the process for the rest of the box.

-Keep your expectations low
+5. Keep your expectations low

-These are NOT the vine ripened mouth watering beauties you are harvesting in August and September.
-We often compare ripened green tomatoes to store bought tomatoes.
-They just don’t have the same flavor and texture that their vine ripened counterparts have.
-But they are home grown and organic, and are perfect for soups and casseroles in the early winter months!
+These are NOT the vine-ripened mouth-watering beauties you are harvesting in August and September.
+We often compare ripened green tomatoes to store-bought tomatoes.
+They just don’t have the same flavor and texture that their vine-ripened counterparts have.
+But they are homegrown and organic, and are perfect for soups and casseroles in the early winter months!
 I even slap them on a sandwich every once in a while.

 So that is how to ripen green tomatoes.
 If you manage the process well you can have a few ripe tomatoes every week for two or more months after the season ends.

 Would you like to learn more about growing your own tomatoes?
-You should buy my tomato growing course on The Online Gardening School.
+You should buy my tomato growing course at The Online Gardening School.
 Click the link below to learn more and to get the course for 1/2 off!